lohlar-cmd/bio539_finalproject/readme.md

 ## Analysis Steps

-### Question 1: Evaluate Genetic Variability for FAW Resistance
+### Question 1: Evaluate Genetic Variability for FAW Resistance across environments.
 1. Load and preprocess the data.
-2. Group data by environment and hybrid to calculate summary statistics (`mean_EASP`, `sd_EASP`, `var_EASP`).
+2. Group data by environment and hybrid to calculate summary statistics (mean_EASP, sd_EASP, var_EASP).
-3. Visualize variability using violin plots and boxplots.
+3. Visualize variability using violin plots and boxplots to compare hybrid performance under controlled and infested conditions.
-4. Perform ANOVA to test for significant differences in `EASP` across hybrids and environments.
+4. Perform ANOVA to test for significant differences in `EASP` across hybrids and environments using the aov function.
-5. Conduct AMMI analysis to assess stability across environments.
+5. Conducted AMMI analysis to assess stability across environments using AMMI function from the agricolae package.

-### Question 2: Identify Promising Hybrids
+### Question 2: Identify Promising Hybrids that combine FAW resistance with yield and other desirable agronomic characteristics.

-1. Aggregate data by hybrid to calculate mean values for `EASP`, `GY`, and other agronomic traits.
+1. Aggregate data by hybrid to calculate mean values for EASP, GY, PHT, EHT and other trait.
-2. Filter hybrids based on thresholds for `EASP` (bottom 25%) and `GY` (top 25%).
+2. Filter hybrids based on thresholds for low `EASP` (better resistance) and high `GY` (top 25%).
 3. Add a combined score to rank hybrids.
 4. Visualize top-performing hybrids using scatter plots and bar charts.
+5. calculated the coefficient of variation (cv) for stability analysis across environment.

 ### Question 3: Assess Relationships Between Agronomic Traits and FAW Resistance
-1. Compute correlations between `EASP` and agronomic traits.
+1. Compute correlations between `EASP` and agronomic traits using (cor).
-2. Fit a multiple linear regression model to predict `EASP` from agronomic traits.
+2. Fit a multiple linear regression model using (lm) to predict `EASP` from agronomic traits.
 3. Visualize relationships using scatter plots and lollipop charts.

 ### question 4: determine the Genetic Performance of Parents (hybrid) for grain yield and FAW resistance.
-### using the General Combining Ability (GCA) effects of parents for grain yield (GY) and FAW resistance (EASP).
+1. using the General Combining Ability (GCA) effects of parents for grain yield (GY) and FAW resistance (EASP).
-Key Steps :
-1.Fit linear mixed-effects models using the lmer function from the lme4 package.
+2.Fit linear mixed-effects models using the (lmer) function from the lme4 package.
-2.Extract random effects to estimate GCA effects for male and female parents.
+3.Extract random effects for GY and EASP using ranef function and converted  them into interpretable data frames.
-3.Visualize GCA effects using bar plots or dot plots.
-4.Identify parents with significant positive GCA effects for grain yield and negative GCA effects for FAW resistance.
+4.Visualize GCA effects using bar plots and dot plots to identify top performing parent 5.Identify parents with significant positive GCA effects for grain yield and negative GCA effects for FAW resistance.

 ---